15 Movies People Hate That Aren’t Bad

 3. The Bucket List (2007)

 A highly popular film among audiences now, ‘The Bucket List’ was unsparingly thrashed by most critics due to its emotionally manipulative approach.
 The film is very naive at places and is unabashedly melodramatic in its tone but it’s hard to ignore the endearing quality the films wraps you with.
 The script is lifted by some genuinely good performances by Jack Nicholson and Morgan Freeman as they make their characters look thoroughly convincing and their plight believable.
-‘The Bucket List’ is just the kind of film that does not deserve to be overly critiqued or analysed and must be seen with an open heart and the result would be a pleasant cinematic experience so full of warmth and charm.
+‘The Bucket List’ is just the kind of film that does not deserve to be overly critiqued or analyzed and must be seen with an open heart, and the result would be a pleasant cinematic experience so full of warmth and charm.

 2. Solaris (2002)